devmount/neural-network-pos-tagger/readme.md

  Make sure that the `settings.py` is configured with the same values that were used to train the model, otherwise the evaluation cannot load the pretrained model.

+ If you don't want to be bothered by the `settings.py`, you can also call the script with inline configuration.
+To tag a sentence using the FNN architecture, use the flags `-p`, `-e` and `-s`.
+It is required to use exactly these 3 flags, otherwise the static configuration from the `settings.py` will be used.
+An example call would be:

+    python tagger.py --evaluate data/evaluation.txt -p 1 -e 250 -s 350

+To tag a sentence using the RNN architecture, use the flags `-t`, `-e` and `-s`.
+It is required to use exactly these 3 flags, otherwise the static configuration from the `settings.py` will be used.
+An example call would be:

+    python tagger.py --evaluate data/evaluation.txt -t 8 -e 100 -s 100

+If you don't need the list of errors in the evaluation result, you can also print it in one line, adding the `-i` flag, i.e.:

+    $ python tagger.py --evaluate data/evaluation.txt -p 1 -e 250 -s 350 -i
+    data/evaluation_known.txt: 197/208 (94.7%) tags correct, 0.966 kappa score

 ### Reset

 To reset the tagger and delete all previously created files call the `tagger.py` script with the `--reset` flag and confirm with 'Yes' (or <kbd>Enter</kbd>):